New Fashions In Golf Apparel, Golf Clubs, Golf Tees, Etc.

 Modern-day golf-wear exists at the intersection of fashion and high-technology.
 Contemporary golfers wear special fabrics designed to block moisture or excessive sunlight, flashy shirts with dedicated “stretch panels,” and pants with vents.
 At the same time, today’s golf-wear embodies a new image of cool, reserved athleticism: clothes that help a player perform at peak level while looking the part of a trendy sports celebrity.

 In just the same way, the design of equipment such as golf clubs, golf tees, etc. betrays the confluence of cutting-edge twenty-first century technology and modern, sophisticated design.
 Contemporary drivers, for example, are a wonder of modern engineering.
 Their massive size—almost invariably at the USGA’s maximum allowed 460ccs—makes them unprecedentedly stable, meaning improved launch and distance.
 In addition, designers have modified driver shapes significantly in recent years, producing new elegant faces that also enhance ball control.
-Looking for discount golf supplies?
+Looking for golf tees?
 Go here.

 We’ve seen these same trends even in the design of equipment like golf tees.
 Where tees were once humble shafts of wood or plastic, they are now both high-tech and high-fashion.
 With new “low drag” tees, fabricated from advanced polymers to be both indestructible and biodegradable, the golf ball rests on a miniature pocket of air, allowing the club to strike with absolutely minimal resistance.
 Their long, delicate profiles are both functional and highly aesthetic, recalling images from science fiction.
 Further, like the new golf-wear, they come in a wide range of colors, both bold and reserved.